Learn how to preserve your summer harvest with delicious dilly beans!

 This recipe will fill two No.27 Fowlers Vacola preserving jars.
 This is about the equivalent to 1.7 litres in jar capacity.

-You can use any summer bean – wax beans, butter beans, borlotti and purple will all work well.
-Though we love the vibrant green of traditional french beans.
+You can use any summer bean – wax or butter beans, borlotti and purple will all work well.
+Though we love the vibrant green of traditional French beans.